With the COVID-19 pandemic, you will be asked to video interview rather than interview in person.

-Even though you might think that having really good video is paramount, but it is more important to have high-quality audio.
+Even though you might think that having a really good video is paramount, it is more important to have high-quality audio.
 The audio quality is more important than the video.

 Let me take you through the 4 ingredients of a winning video interview environment.

-Note: This post was originally published in April of 2014 and was updated in November 2018.
+Note: This post was originally published in April of 2014 and was updated in May of 2020.

 The room environment where you will be interviewed is key.
 You want good, consistent lighting and excellent acoustics.
 Pick a room that is devoid of hard surfaces (like tile or wood floors), glass tabletops, or lots of windows.
 It should also have carpeting and possibly drapes on the walls.